Clear answers. Smarter checking. More confidence.

 Ref-Check is designed to complement, not replace, plagiarism detection tools such as Turnitin.
 It supports conversations about referencing quality and academic integrity by making technical issues visible.

-Can Ref-Check identify withdrawn or retracted sources?
+Can Ref-Check flag withdrawn, corrected or retracted sources?

-Does Ref-Check store student work?
+Does Ref-Check store uploaded work?

 What file types are supported by Ref-Check?